Sochi, Россия - Things to Do in Sochi

 Where to Stay

-Central Sochi (near the train station and port)
+Central Sochi (near the railway station)

 Krasnaya Polyana (mountain resort area)

-Adler (near Munich and airport)
+Adler (near Olympic Park and airport)

-Khosta (quieter coastal area with beaches)
+Khosta (quiet residential area with beaches)

 Food & Dining